Naval Shipyard Workers and Asbestos Cancer

 - Sprayed insulation

-Naval shipyard workers faced asbestos exposure in numerous places, often without knowing the dangers associated with the toxic fibers.
+Naval shipyard workers were exposed to asbestos in numerous places, often without knowing the dangers associated with the toxic fibers.
 Asbestos fibers are microscopic and when inhaled, they can become lodged in the internal organs.
-Individuals who inhaled the fibers had no way of knowing, and by the time the symptoms of mesothelioma cancer or other asbestos cancer diseases appear, it's usually too late.
+Individuals who inhaled the fibers had no way of knowing, and by the time the symptoms of mesothelioma or other asbestos-related cancers appear, it’s usually too late.

 Asbestos Cancer and Naval Shipyard Workers

-If you are a former naval shipyard worker concerned about possible asbestos exposure, or if you've been diagnosed with an asbestos cancer illness, contact mesothelioma treatment centers online today.
+If you are a former naval shipyard worker concerned about possible asbestos exposure, or if you’ve been diagnosed with an asbestos cancer illness, contact Mesothelioma Treatment Centers online today.
 We can provide you with information regarding possible resources and discuss your options for financing mesothelioma treatment.
+The treatment options you have will depend on the progression of your disease.
+A lawyer can determine whether or not you can seek compensation for your illness.
+It is important to have a good attorney on your side, so you can focus on your treatment instead of worrying about medical bills.